AbdurahmanHaydar/registree-courses/README.md

 ## User Experience choices

-1 - Initially when the page is loaded, the user/ recruiter is shown all the degrees in alphabetical order.
+1 - Initially when the page is loaded, the user/ recruiter is shown all the degrees in alphabetical order in cards.

 2 -  The recruiter then has the option to filter by either degree name, degree level or degree duration.